table of contents

 Polycystic ovary syndrome (PCOS)

-PCOS is a common cause of high testosterone levels.
-PCOS affects 5–15% of women aged 15–49 in the United States.
-It is a complex medical condition that can wreak havoc on a woman’s body (Rasquin, 2020).
+PCOS is a common cause of high testosterone that affects roughly 5–15% of women aged 15–49 in the United States.
+It’s a complex, underdiagnosed medical condition that can cause many painful symptoms (Rasquin Leon, 2022).

-One study showed that women with idiopathic hirsutism may have testosterone levels at the higher range of normal.
-The researchers also found that these women may have genetic changes that cause them to produce more testosterone in their skin, leading to increased hair growth (Taheri, 2015).
+One study showed that women with idiopathic hirsutism had testosterone levels in a higher than normal range.
+Researchers also found these women had genetic changes that may have caused them to produce more testosterone in their skin, leading to more hair growth (Taheri, 2015).

 Cushing syndrome is another potential cause of high testosterone in women.
-In this condition, your adrenal glands secrete more hormones, like cortisol and androgens, than normal.
-Similarly, if you have an adrenal or ovarian tumor that secretes too many androgens, then your testosterone levels will be too high (Barbieri, 2019-b).
+The condition causes the adrenal glands to secrete more hormones (like androgens and cortisol) than normal.
+Similarly, adrenal or ovarian tumors that secrete too many androgens will raise testosterone levels (Barbieri, 2021-b).

 - Luteinizing hormone (LH)